MattiaGaspa/mattiagaspa-website/src/routes/about/+page.md

 ## My Story

 My passion for technology started when I was young, by watching my father work with electronics.
-Later, in high school, I studied electronics, focused on automation (e.g. PLCs, sensors, and actuators), while studying a bit of computer science by myself.
+Later, in high school, I studied electronics, focused on automation (e.g. PLCs, sensors, and actuators), while self-studying computer science.

 After high school, I started studying [Computer Engineering](https://www.unipd.it/offerta-didattica/corsi-di-laurea-triennale/ingegneria?tipo=L&scuola=IN&ordinamento=2020&key=IN0508) at the University of Padua.